 BCG Matrix: Components

 To use the BCG Matrix, users plot a scatter graph to rank the company’s business units based on their relative market shares and growth rates.
-The two axes of the matrix are Market Share (or the ability to generate cash) and Growth (or the need for cash).
+The two axes of the matrix are Market Share (or the ability to generate cash) and Growth (or the need for money).

 This quadrant is characterized where a company business unit(s) has a high market share in a fast-growing industry.